Colorado Murray

-Colorado Murray (born 23 January 1995) is a Jamaican footballer who currently plays for Waterhouse of the National Premier League.
+Colorado Murray (born 23 January 1995) is a Jamaican footballer who currently plays for Fuerte San Francisco of the Salvadoran Primera División.

 Career

 Club

 In August 2020 Murray signed with Waterhouse.

 International

 In February 2019 Murray was invited to train with the Jamaican senior team.
 He made his international debut for the Reggae Boyz in a friendly against Bermuda on 11 March 2020.